meruemon/GDA/README.md

 This repository provides the official implementation of our Geographic Domain Adaptation (GDA) method introduced in the paper:

-**"Geographic Domain Adaptation by Learning Region-specific Features and Matching Distributions Across Regions"**
+**"Domain Adaptation across Geographic Regions through Region-Specific Feature Learning and Distribution Matching"**

 Our method explicitly addresses geographic domain adaptation by modeling and adapting to regional variations such as architectural styles, backgrounds, and context-specific object appearances.
 The method significantly improves model accuracy across geographic domains, such as USA ↔ Asia transfers.